Looking at Information Management through a Different Lens

 They noted in that report, yes, we need data scientists – and lots more of them.
 But we also need data entrepreneurs.
 Both perspectives are needed.
 And each suffers from their own knowledge curse – one that is likely to get worse rather than better over time unless organizations address it directly.

 “The data scientist has his ear to the business, and his eyes full on the data – the data entrepreneur has exactly the opposite focus, eyes full on the business, ear to the data.“

 Our conversations about "incumbents" and "disruption" are usually in the context of something that is done BY some outsider or new player TO clueless incumbent players.
 Discussions of this sort (including my own) usually include a list of predictable disruptor/clueless pairings – for example, Blockbuster/Netflix or Yellow Cabs/Uber or Craigslist/classified advertisers.

 In a recent speech, IBM’s Ginni Rometty noted that if we truly are in the era of data, and only about 20% of the data in the world is currently managed and searchable, then the owners of the residual 80% -- largely incumbent businesses – are sitting on an enormous opportunity.

-This is incredibly important, because many companies just don’t sense the opportunity -- many are either scared or oblivious.
+This is incredibly important because many companies just don’t sense the opportunity -- many are either scared or oblivious.
 This is equally true at the individual level when I think about information professionals in the AIIM space who are wondering how/whether all of their records management and content management skills will continue to be relevant in the years ahead.

-There is huge opportunity – an incumbent opportunity, both organizationally and professionally -- in the disruptive times ahead.
+There is a huge opportunity – an incumbent opportunity, both organizationally and professionally -- in the disruptive times ahead.